Mental Health and Wellbeing

-In school, we have a qualified Emotional Literacy Support Assistant (Mrs Lorna Rahmani-Torkaman).
-She has been trained and is regularly supervised by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
+Mrs. Jones and Mrs. Lightfoot-Ward are our school Emotional Literacy Support Assistants.
 The majority of ELSA work is delivered on an individual basis but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun, they use a range of activities such as: games, role-play, ELSA support resources, and arts and crafts.
-ELSA sessions take place in our very own 'ELSA space' in the library which provides a calm, safe and private space for children to feel supported and nurtured.
+ELSA sessions take place in our very own 'ELSA space' which provides a calm, safe and private space for children to feel supported and nurtured.
+We have also recently introduced the 'Cosy Corner' for children who want to relax on a beanbag beneath the canopy.
 Sometimes just having a little special time with an ELSA can make children feel valued and listened to and that in itself may be instrumental in turning a small problem around.

 ELSAs help children to learn to understand their emotions and respect the feelings of those around them.
 They provide the time and space for pupils to think about their personal circumstances and how they manage them.
 They cover the areas of: